valkey-io/valkey-doc/docs/management/sentinel.md

 will heal, the master will be reconfigured as a replica of the new master, discarding its data set.

-This problem can be mitigated using the following Redis replication feature, that allows to stop accepting writes if a master detects that it is no longer able to transfer its writes to the specified number of replicas.
+This problem can be mitigated using the following Valkey replication feature, that allows to stop accepting writes if a master detects that it is no longer able to transfer its writes to the specified number of replicas.

     min-replicas-to-write 1
     min-replicas-max-lag 10

-With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
+With the above configuration (please see the self-commented `valkey.conf` example in the Valkey distribution for more information) a Valkey instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
 Since replication is asynchronous *not being able to write* actually means that the replica is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.

-Using this configuration, the old Redis master M1 in the above example, will become unavailable after 10 seconds.
+Using this configuration, the old Valkey master M1 in the above example, will become unavailable after 10 seconds.
 When the partition heals, the Sentinel configuration will converge to the new one, the client C1 will be able to fetch a valid configuration and will continue with the new master.

 However there is no free lunch.
 With this refinement, if the two replicas are down, the master will stop accepting writes.
 It's a trade off.

 #### Example 3: Sentinel in the client boxes

-Sometimes we have only two Redis boxes available, one for the master and one for the replica.
+Sometimes we have only two Valkey boxes available, one for the master and one for the replica.
 The configuration in the example 2 is not viable in that case, so we can resort to the following, where Sentinels are placed where clients are: